jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Configures how to name backend servers.

 * `sequence`: Names backend servers with a prefixed number sequence: `srv001`, `srv002`, and so on.
-This is the default configuration and the preferred option if dynamic udpate is used. `seq` is an alias to `sequence`.
+This is the default configuration and the preferred option if dynamic update is used. `seq` is an alias to `sequence`.
 * `pod`: Uses the k8s pod name as the backend server name.
 This option doesn't work on backends whose [`service-upstream`](#service-upstream) is `true`, falling back to `sequence`.
 * `ip`: Uses target's `<ip>:<port>` as the server name.